DNA is a long chain of nucleotides while a gene is a function piece of the DNA.

 Thus unable to form a protein.

-The packaging of gene sequences and other DNA sequences are also different, the function pieces of DNA- genes- are loosely packed allow access for expression while the non-coding DNA is tightly packed and methylated thus enzymes can not access those sequences for forming a protein.
+The packaging of gene sequences and other DNA sequences are also different, the function pieces of DNA- genes- are loosely packed to allow access for expression while the non-coding DNA is tightly packed and methylated thus enzymes can not access those sequences for forming a protein.

 Read our article on DNA packaging in eukaryotes.